syenlxyz/Left-4-Dead-2-Map-Selector/README.md

 Random Map Selector for Left 4 Dead 2 Maps

 ## 1. Download
-Click [this link](https://github.com/syenlxyz/l4d2maps/archive/refs/heads/main.zip) to download this GitHub repostory as a zipped file.
+Click [this link](https://github.com/syenlxyz/l4d2maps/archive/refs/heads/main.zip) to download this GitHub repository as a zipped file.

 Unzip the file once you have downloaded the repository.